PabloVallejo/gillie/README.md

 Gillie - JavaScript MicroFramework
 =======

-Gillie is a JavaScript micro-framework that lets you easily create classes to better organize your app.
-Gillie can as well serve as an introductory framework to learn Backbone, given its similarities with a Backbone view.
-On the other hand Gillie is very easy to setup and only requires jQuery.
+Gillie is a JavaScript micro-framework that lets you easily structure your app using `models`, `views`, `controllers` and `handlers`.
+Gillie the things from Backbone, jQuery and Underscore, it is very easy to set up and it's only dependency is jQuery.

 ## Quick start

-Download Giliie and include jQuery, Gillie and you app scripts.
+Include jQuery, Gillie and your app scripts.

 ```html